lizhanmit/learning-notes/architecting-big-data-applications-note/architecting-big-data-applications-note.md

 - Recommendation based on the product currently being viewed.
 - Recommendation based on the clickstream during the current browsing session.

+Goals:

+- real-time: a few seconds
+- context specific
+- scalable to support thousands of online users simultaneously

 #### Solution